FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 > **Note:** Continue further commands in the 1st terminal

-3. Run the below command to observe the replicas increase in accordance with the autoscaling:
+4. Run the below command to observe the replicas increase in accordance with the autoscaling:

 ```
 kubectl get hpa patient-ui --watch
 ```
-{: codeblock}

-4. Run the above command again after 5-10 minutes and you will see an increase in the number of replicas which shows that your application has been autoscaled.
+5. Run the above command again after 5-10 minutes and you will see an increase in the number of replicas which shows that your application has been autoscaled.

 <img src="images/relicas.jpg"/> <br>

 >📷 Take a screenshot of your Autoscaler details and save it as a .jpg or .png with the filename `hpa2.png`.
 You will be prompted to upload the screenshot in the Peer Assignment.

-5. Run the below command to observe the details of the horizontal pod autoscaler:
+6. Run the below command to observe the details of the horizontal pod autoscaler:

 ```
 kubectl get hpa patient-ui
 ```
-{: codeblock}

 <img src="images/relicascaled.jpg"/> <br>

 - Please close the other terminals where load generator and port-forward commands are running.

-# Perform Rolling Updates and Rollbacks on the Health application
+::page{title="Perform Rolling Updates and Rollbacks on the Health application"}

 > **Note:** Please run all the commands in the 1st terminal unless mentioned to use a new terminal.

 1. Use the Explorer to edit login.html in the public directory.
-The path to this file is patient-ui/public/login.html.
+The path to this file is **patient-ui/public/login.html**.

 2. Let’s edit the name beneath the logo to be more specific.
 On the line that says `<div class="Fictionalname">Example Health</div>`, change it to include your name.
 Something like `<div class="Fictionalname">Alex's Example Health</div>`.
 Make sure to save the file when you’re done.

 <details>
-<summary>Hint!</summary>
+<summary>Tip!</summary>

 <img src="images/update_app_2.png"/> <br>

 </details>

-2. Run the below command to build and push your updated app image:
+3. Run the below command to build and push your updated app image:

 <details>
-<summary>Hint!</summary>
+<summary>Tip!</summary>

 ```
 docker build . -t us.icr.io/$MY_NAMESPACE/patient-ui:v1 && docker push us.icr.io/$MY_NAMESPACE/patient-ui:v1
 ```
-{: codeblock}

 </details>

 >📷 Take a screenshot of your updated image and save it as a .jpg or .png with the filename `uphealth.png`.
 You will be prompted to upload the screenshot in the Peer Assignment.

-3. Update the values of the CPU in the `deployment.yml` to **cpu: 5m** and **cpu: 2m** as below:
+4. Update the values of the CPU in the `deployment.yml` to **cpu: 5m** and **cpu: 2m** as below:

 <details>
-<summary>Hint!</summary>
+<summary>Tip!</summary>

 <img src="images/cpu.jpg"/> <br>

 </details>

-4. Apply the changes to the `deployment.yml` file.
+5. Apply the changes to the `deployment.yml` file.

 <details>
-<summary>Hint!</summary>
+<summary>Tip!</summary>

 ```
 kubectl apply -f deployment.yml
 ```
-{: codeblock}

 <img src="images/deploy1.jpg"/> <br>

 </details>

->📷 Take a screenshot of the details of the output of Step 4 and save it as a .jpg or .png with the filename `deployment.png`.
+>📷 Take a screenshot of the details of the output of Step 5 and save it as a .jpg or .png with the filename `deployment.png`.
 You will be prompted to upload the screenshot in the Peer Assignment.

-5. Open a new terminal and run the port-forward command again to start the app:
+6. Open a new terminal and run the port-forward command again to start the app:

 ```
-kubectl port-forward deployment.apps/patient-ui 8080:808
+kubectl port-forward deployment.apps/patient-ui 8080:8080
 ```
-{: codeblock}

 <img src="images/portforward.jpg"/> <br>

-6. Launch your application on port 3000.
+7. Launch your application on port 3000.
 Click on the Skills Network button on the right, it will open the **“Skills Network Toolbox”**.
 Then click the **Other** then **Launch Application**.
 From there you should be able to enter the port and launch.

 <img src="images/MicrosoftTeams-image__6_.png"/> <br>

-7. You will notice the updated app content as below:
+8. You will notice the updated app content as below:

 <img src="images/v2-patient-ui.jpg"/> <br>